victoriacheng15/ztm-spinning-around/README.md

 ## WARNING, contains spinning/flashing colors that some individuals could be sensitive towards

-See to in live [here](https://victoriacheng15.github.io/ztm-spinning-around/)
+See it in live [here](https://victoriacheng15.github.io/ztm-spinning-around/)